Nottinghamshire County Council is registered as a data controller with the Information Commissioner's Office (registration number: Z5557238).

 Images of individuals are treated as personal data.
 Images of crowds in a public area are not.
 When taking photographs intended for publication on our website or elsewhere, it is our policy to seek the written permission of any individuals who are photographed.

-We will respond promptly to any request to remove photographic images and/or personal data from the website where the person making such a request has a right to do so under the Data Protection Act.
+We will respond promptly to any request to remove photographic images and/or personal data from the website where the person making such a request has a right to do so in accordance with their data protection rights.

 Links to other websites

-How will other websites use my personal data?
+How will other websites use your personal data?

 This privacy statement does not cover the links within this site linking to other websites.
 We encourage you to read the privacy statements on other websites you visit.